walton713/weather/Docs/Writerside/topics/Namespace/Services/NwsService/NwsService.md

 <table>
 <tr>
 <td>NwsService(HttpClient)</td>
-<td>Initializes a new instance of the NwsService class using an instance of HttpClient</td>
+<td>Initializes a new instance of the NwsService class using the specified client.</td>
 </tr>
 </table>